Corporate governance

 QCA Code Principle 9

-Arrangements made by the Company and structures in place to appropriately address corporate governance are set out above and are detailed in the Corporate Governance Statement on pages 20-25 of our Report and Accounts for the year ended 31 December 2022.
-These arrangements and all policies and practices are periodically reviewed by the Board throughout the year to ensure they remain effective and, wherever possible and appropriate, are in accordance with corporate governance best practice.
+Arrangements made by the Company and structures in place to appropriately address corporate governance are set out above and are detailed in the Corporate Governance Statement on pages 21-26 of our Report and Accounts for the year ended 31 December 2023.

 The Board expects the Company’s governance structures and processes to evolve over time as the Company develop and grows in accordance with strategy.
 Disclosures on this website will therefore be periodically updated to reflect these changes.

 The Board is collectively responsible for formulating, reviewing and approving the Company’s strategy; determining the budget; approving corporate actions; monitoring performance and progress against plans and strategy; and for corporate governance within the Company.
 In order to do this effectively, regular informal discussions are held between the Executive and Non-executive Directors.
 The Board meets formally at least four times each calendar year, and at such other times as required.
+The Board also holds dedicated strategy meetings and regular informal discussions are held between the Executive and Non-executive Directors.

-The Company’s Executive Chairman, Michael Wade, is responsible for running the Board effectively and ensuring the Company’s approach to corporate governance is appropriate, with assistance from the Company Secretary.
-The Executive Chairman has also been instrumental in formalising regular, dedicated strategy meetings.
+The Company’s Interim Executive Chairman, Michael Wade, is responsible for running the Board effectively and ensuring the Company’s approach to corporate governance is appropriate, with assistance from the Company Secretary.
+The Interim Executive Chairman has also been instrumental in formalising regular, dedicated strategy meetings.

 The Company Secretary ensures that all Directors receive regular and timely information about the Company’s operational and financial performance and that all necessary information is circulated to the Directors sufficiently in advance of meetings to enable the Board to have meaningful discussions and make informed decisions.
 In addition, all Directors have access to advice and assistance from the Company Secretary and are permitted to obtain independent professional advice at the Company’s expense where they consider it is necessary for them to effectively discharge their duties.